anshugarg1/object_detection/README.md

 is effectively a **lower bound**, the model is penalised for finding real objects the annotators skipped, and this hits the rare classes (trashbin, printer) hardest, since each unlabelled instance moves their AP the most.

-**2. The selection metric has a blind spot.** Because a correct-but-unlabelled detection scores 0, the "worst examples" are not the same as "the model's biggest mistakes."
-A per-image score at a single IoU/confidence threshold cannot distinguish a hallucination from a missing label — both register as false positives.
-The good/bad panels are therefore best read as "images the metric scores high/low," and any low-scoring frame should be checked against its label file before being called a model error.

-**3. Performance is strongly sequence-dependent.** Every one of the eight best-scoring frames — across both val and test — comes from **sequence 6** (`s6_55, s6_64, s6_69, s6_70, s6_78, s6_82, s6_92, s6_99`), while every
-worst-scoring frame comes from a *different* sequence (1, 2, 3, 4).
-The model is near-perfect on sequence-6 scenes and does its worst everywhere else.
-This is a direct symptom of the frame-level split (see Limitations): sequence 6 is well-represented in training, so its held-out frames are near-duplicates of data the model already saw, whereas other sequences generalise less well.
-It is the clearest visual evidence that the headline mAP is optimistic, and the strongest argument for the sequence-grouped evaluation listed under next steps.

-Beyond these, most low-scoring frames are wide corridor shots with small, distant, or partially occluded objects — the hardest regime for detection and the natural next target for improvement.

 *To reproduce the label-gap check: after running the pipeline, open the YOLO label file for a zero-scoring frame, e.g.